-- (a) A player, except a goaltender, incurring a Misconduct penalty, shall be ruled off the ice for a period of ten minutes actual playing time.
+a) A player, except a goaltender, incurring a Misconduct penalty, shall be ruled off the ice for a period of ten minutes actual playing time.
 A substitute for the penalized player shall be permitted immediately.
 A player serving a Misconduct penalty shall remain on the penalty bench until the first stoppage of play following the expiry of her penalty.
-When a player is assessed a Minor and a Misconduct penalty or a Major and a Misconduct penalty at the same time, the penalized team shall immediately place a substitute player on the bench to serve the Minor or Major penalty.
-The Misconduct penalty will commence on the termination of the Minor or Major penalty. - (b) The Referee in charge shall report to the President any player who is assessed a Misconduct penalty within ten minutes of the conclusion of the game. - (c) Any player who is assessed a second Misconduct penalty in the same game shall automatically be assessed a Game Misconduct penalty.
+When a player is assessed a Minor and a Misconduct penalty the penalized team shall immediately place a substitute player on the bench to serve the Minor penalty.
+The Misconduct penalty will commence on the termination of the Minor penalty.

+(b) Any player who is assessed a second Misconduct penalty in the same game shall automatically be assessed a Game Misconduct penalty.